fedorov-dmitry/go-test-api/README.md

 - Go (see `go.mod` for version)
 - PostgreSQL
 - pgx v5
+- Docker, Docker Compose (optional)

-## Prerequisites
+## Prerequisites (when running locally without Docker)
 - Go installed (version per `go.mod`)
-- PostgreSQL running and reachable via a connection string
+- PostgreSQL reachable (or run with Docker Compose)

 ## Database setup
-Create the schema/table expected by the service:
+If you are NOT using Docker Compose, create the schema/table expected by the service (or run `db/init.sql`):

 ```sql
 CREATE SCHEMA IF NOT EXISTS app;